NadiaChaabane/PI-UNet-thesis/thesis-code/README.md

 cd example
 python train_ul.py
 ```
-- test the trained model.
-Please modify the position of trained model in the test.py, and
+Update the checkpoint path in test.py to point to your saved model before running: and
 ```shell
 python test.py
 ```